 In the above, the level of network control is also studied, for example whether the UE may select other parameters (e.g., MCS) and/or the exact transmission resources, and whether the selection is autonomous or not.

+For all the above possible techniques, it should be possible to fulfil short latency requirements.

+For the design of the above techniques both periodic and non-periodic type of traffics are considered.
+It is part of the study, how to limit the SL resource wastage when mode-1 configured SL grant, e.g. NR grant free Type-2, is used.